 There are two trails to the summit of Round Top Hill, both leaving from the west side of Round Hill Road.

-The Round Hill trail which is blazed in orange is a moderate-grade, wooded trail with one steep section of rock hopping.
-The trail is .5 miles to the summit
+The orange-blazed Round Hill Trail is a moderate-to-steep wooded trail, with one steep section of rock hopping.
+The trail is .5 miles to the summit.
+The Round Hill Trail is labeled “Fire Road” on the map below.

-The section of Unkamit’s Path that leads to Round Top Hill is blazed in white is a much steeper and more challenging approach to the summit including several steep ledges.
-The trail is .4 miles.
+The white-blazed section of Unkamit’s Path that leads to Round Top Hill is an even steeper and more challenging approach to the summit, including several steep ledges.
+The trail is .4 miles over rugged terrain.
 Western Mass Hilltown Hikers help maintain this trail for the public.